Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Discussion

 \subsection{Application Potentials}

+In terms of potential applications in practice, there are two aspects, one is using machine learning for data mining and knowledge discovery, and to use the found knowledge for downstream applications, another is to directly deploy the final trained model for real-time application.

-The data mining about risk exposures is clearly an area with huge values-add and also a core concern of CAV and smart road.
-The application potentials are multiple folds.
-For roads and authorities, protective and pre-crash strategies can be applied pre-emptively, such as patrol despatch, flow control, road enhancement (e.g. remediation of crash-prone layouts and locations), which extends the scope of traditional policy-making and management (e.g., passive and post-accident).
-For vehicles and drivers, advance driver-assistance services can be provided, such as risk warnings and driving recommendations (e.g. re-routing or lane-changing to avoid road segments or lanes with risk potentials).
+The data mining about risk exposures is clearly an area with huge value adds and also a core concern of CAV and smart road.
+Such application potentials are multiple folds.
+For roads and authorities, protective pre-crash strategies can be applied preemptively, such as patrol dispatch, flow control, road enhancement (e.g. remediation of crash-prone layouts and locations), which extends the scope of traditional policy-making and management (e.g., passive and post-accident).
+For vehicles and drivers, advance driver-assistance services can be provided, such as targeted risk warnings and driving recommendations (e.g. re-routing or lane-changing to avoid road segments or lanes with risk potentials).

+Specifically, a real-time risk grading and diagnosis system framework is designed, as illustrated in Fig. 12.
+The system includes mainly three parts, offline machine learning (i.e., model training by AutoCluster), real-time prediction (i.e., model inference), as well as storage for online, nearline, and offline data and features.
+The offline model training task and online prediction task are asynchronous.
+AutoCluster learns the best-fitted models based on given data, and the final models are deployed for applications and triggered in real-time.